 After that all you have to do it cut out the rib bones and pin bones quick and fillet the meat off the skin.
 This can all be done with an electric knife but if you can also use a standard fillet knife if you are more comfortable.

-Once you get quick and used to using an electric fillet knife you can fillet a couple of walleyes in a matter of minutes.
+Once you get used to using an electric fillet knife you’ll be able to fillet a couple of walleyes within a matter of minutes.